 Dr. Hong Guo is a Professor of IT, Analytics, and Operations at University of Notre Dame.
 Hong studies emerging IT phenomena by characterizing key design features of such systems (e.g., digital platforms, digital games) and examining firms’ corresponding strategies.
 She is also interested in economic analysis of IT policy issues such as net neutrality and public safety networks.
 Hong’s research has been published in top business journals such as MIS Quarterly, Information Systems Research, Manufacturing & Service Operations Management, and Production and Operations Management.
 Her work was recognized with the INFORMS ISS Sandy Slaughter Early Career Award in 2018.
 She currently serves as an associate editor for Information Systems Research and senior editor for Production and Operations Management.
 She also served as an associate editor for MIS Quarterly between 2017-2020.

-Hong teaches analytics courses including data exploration and visualization, quantitative decision modeling, process analytics, and statistics in business at Notre Dame.
+Hong teaches analytics courses including data visualization, quantitative decision modeling, process analytics, and statistics in business at Notre Dame.
 She won the Rev. Edmund P. Joyce, C.S.C.
 Award for Excellence in Undergraduate Teaching in 2017 and the James Dincolo Outstanding Teaching Award for Undergraduate Teaching in 2013.